-The Illinois State Auditing Act (30 ILCS 5/3-12) requires the Foundation to promptly comply with, and aid and assist the Auditor General in the exercise of his powers and duties under the Act and the regulations adopted pursuant to the Act.
-The Act further requires the Foundation to, at the request of the Auditor General, and without delay, make available to the Auditor General or his designated representative any record or information requested, which is related to or within the scope of any audit or investigation under the Act.
+The Illinois State Auditing Act (Act) (30 ILCS 5/3-12) requires the Foundation to promptly comply with, and aid and assist the Auditor General in the exercise of his powers and duties under the Act and the regulations adopted pursuant to the Act.
+The Act further requires the Foundation to, at the request of the Auditor General, and without delay, make available to the Auditor General or his designated representatives any record or information requested, which is related to or within the scope of any audit or investigation under the Act.

-Good business practices require the Foundation to ensure the terms of all grants, contracts, and binding agreements are complied with, and require a proper internal control structure be established to ensure the accuracy and reliability of accounting data.
+Good business practices require a proper internal control structure be established to ensure the accuracy and reliability of accounting data.

 This finding was first noted during the Foundation's Fiscal Year 2016 financial audit.
-In the subsequent years, Foundation management has been unsuccessful in implementing a corrective action plan to remedy this finding.
+In the subsequent years, the Foundation has been unsuccessful in implementing a corrective action plan to remedy this finding.